96% reported improvement in premenstrual symptoms: inside Evelyn’s 90-day Consumer Study

 Share

-Summary: To better understand how women experience Evelyn over time, we conducted a 90-day Consumer Study with women who had used the product consistently for at least three months.
-The study assessed changes in emotional, cognitive and physical premenstrual symptoms across multiple cycles.
-Here’s what we found.
+To better understand how people experience Evelyn over time, we conducted a 90-day consumer study with 85 participants who had used the product consistently for at least three months.
+The study assessed changes in emotional, cognitive, and physical premenstrual symptoms across multiple cycles.
+Here is what we found.

 Why we ran a consumer study on PMS and PMDD symptoms